© Kevin Chilvers

 Waterproof Barbour jackets hung on a coat-rack over two pairs of Wellington boots which nestled beneath a Victorian Butler sink.
 The waxed material was dry.

 An inner door stood wide open.
-‘Maybe they’ve gone for a walk,’ Hawk said.
+‘Maybe they’ve gone for a walk,’ Tom said.

 ‘Without boots and coats in this weather?’